Doncaster Rovers Belles L.F.C.: National dominance

 The club reached the Women's FA Cup final for the first time in 1983, defeating St Helens 3–2 at Sincil Bank in Lincoln.
 The Belles then lost the next three successive finals; to Howbury Grange (2–4), Friends of Fulham (0–2) and Norwich (3–4).
 In May 1987 the club recaptured the trophy, beating St Helens 2–0 at the City Ground in Nottingham.
 Doncaster Belles retained the Cup in 1987–88 by defeating Merseyside team Leasowe Pacific 3–1.
-But they missed out on the following year's final, where a resurgent Leasowe inflicted a 3–2 defeat on Friends of Fulham at Old Trafford, in front of Channel 4 television cameras.
 In 1990 the Belles were back in the final, Gillian Coultard scoring the only goal as Friends of Fulham were beaten at the Baseball Ground in Derby.
 1991's final saw the club lose out 1–0 to Millwall Lionesses at Prenton Park.

 That summer the Women's Football Association invited the club to affiliate to a new, eight-team National Premier Division.
 England strikers Karen Walker and Gail Borman scored a combined total of more than 50 goals as the Belles won the inaugural 1991–92 championship with a 100% record.
 Red Star Southampton were vanquished 4–0 in the 1992 WFA Cup final as the club won a League and Cup double.
 Walker set a record in scoring a hat-trick in every round of the Cup, including the final.

 The following season's League was expanded to 10 teams, and in March 1993 newly promoted Arsenal inflicted only the Belles' second league defeat in 15 years, 2–1, before a crowd of 18,196 at Highbury.
 The dropped points, coupled with a shock defeat by Wimbledon, meant that Arsenal captured the 1992–93 WFA National League Premier Division title.
 The following month Arsenal confirmed their dominance by beating Doncaster Belles 3–0 in the 1993 WFA Cup final.

 In 1993–94, another costly defeat by Arsenal left the Belles needing three wins from their last four games to win the League.
 This was achieved and the club regained the Premier Division title by four points from second-placed Arsenal.
 The Belles also relieved Arsenal of the Cup after reaching their 11th Cup final in 12 years—the first to be played under the direct control of The Football Association.
 Karen Walker's header from a Joanne Broadhurst corner defeated Knowsley United 1–0 at Glanford Park in Scunthorpe.
 The club was denied the chance of an historic treble, when the season overran and the Premier League Cup final against Arsenal was held over until the following campaign.